 Children in the Library

-The Wesleyan University Library is open to the public as described on the Services for Special/Town Borrowers page.
+The Wesleyan University Library is open to the public as described on the Library visitor Policy page.

 The Library welcomes high school students doing class work or research that requires resources their school or public library does not provide.
 Younger children are also welcome if they are sufficiently mature to not disturb others' study and are accompanied by a parent or adult caregiver.